L0Z1K/L0Z1K.github.io/about.md

 Hello.

 My name is Baek Seungyun.
 Welcome to my blog!
 I usually study about crypto (yet).
-I want to be crypto genius!

 My article can be largely divided into two parts, Write-up and some research review.
 Let's enjoy studying!